 Top 10 Traditional Festivals in China

-China has various traditional festivals which have been deep-rooted with a thousand years of history.
+China has various traditional festivals which have been deep-rooted over a thousand years of history.
 When a festival comes, it is a good time to enjoy the pageantry and the colorful Chinese culture.

 The dates of traditional Chinese festivals usually change every year according to the Chinese lunar calendar.
 Here we listed the top 10 traditional Chinese festivals with dates and celebrations.